qradiolink/qradiolink/README.md

 </pre>

 Known issues:
-- In low light, the automatic adjustment of ISO in the video camera can cause very long times to capture a frame.
-The solution is to use plenty of lighting for video.
-Otherwise the video transmission will experience very frequent interruptions.
+- In low light, the automatic adjustment of ISO in the video camera can cause longer times to capture a video frame.
+The solution is to use more lighting for video.
+Otherwise the video transmission will experience some interruptions.

 Setup and running